jaswingumpella/codevision/iterationPlan.md

 * User can point to a public or private repo URL in the UI.
 * Repo is cloned locally.
-* Project row exists in H2.
+* Project row exists in PostgreSQL.
 * Re-running with same repo URL overwrites the row cleanly without error.

 ---